malloc47/malloc47.github.com/_posts/2012-05-10-beating-interview-problems-to-death-with-parallel-haskell.md

 {% endhighlight %}

-This is less standard (I haven't spotted this particular bit of code anywhere), but no less straightforward: simply join two RLE'd lists together if their tail and head are not the same character, otherwise update the number and merge the adjoining tuple.
+This is less standard (I haven't spotted this particular bit of code anywhere), but no less straightforward: simply join two `RLE`'d lists together if their tail and head are not the same character, otherwise update the number and merge the adjoining tuple.

-Now, it's just a matter of splitting the RLE target into pices, `map`ing over pieces, and `reducing` them back into a cohesive RLE-encoded document.
+Now, it's just a matter of splitting the RLE target into pieces, `map`ing over pieces, and `reducing` them back into a cohesive `RLE`-encoded document.

 And this is where we first encounter problems.
-As expected, doing this in plain standard `Haskell` doesn't buy us any improvements
+As expected, doing this in standard `Haskell` doesn't buy us any improvements vs. not splitting at all:

 {% highlight haskell %}
 parallelRLE n s = foldl rleReduce [] $ map rleMap $ chunkn n s